prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 ##### DSA

+See the [IAB's DSA protocol](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/main/extensions/community_extensions/dsa_transparency.md) for background information.

-In order to allow for DSPs to provide publishers with the requested transparency information and indicate whether they will render the required transparency information.
+This response object allows DSPs to provide publishers with requested transparency and render information.
+Your bid adapter should place it in the standard ORTB location.
+The Java object is .Bids[].Bid.Ext.Dsa.
+Fields within this object:

 {: .table .table-bordered .table-striped }
 | Path | Description |